 2. The Best Possible Attendance Allowance Claims on Physical Health Grounds

-3. The Best Possible Disability Living Allowance Claims For Adults On Physical Health Grounds
+3. Disability Living Allowance Claims For Children On Physical or Mental Health Grounds

 7. Claiming Disability Living Allowance On Dual Diagnosis Grounds